 The challenge is to compositionally extend the semantics of the base language to cover quantification while preserving truth and reference centrality.
 We now examine Tarski’s semantics for quantification in order to develop the complaint that it is either non-compositional or that it abandons truth and reference centrality.7

 To account for quantification, Tarski must first extend the syntax of the language.
 Consider a sentence such as ‘everything smiles and waves’.
 The sentence is constructed by applying a syntactic rule connecting the quantifier ‘everything’ to ‘smiles and waves’.
 Because Tarski (1935/1956a) treats ‘and’ as a sentential connective, it occurs between two expressions of the same syntactic type as sentences in his formal correlate of ‘smiles and waves’.
 So Tarski needs to construct sentences in his formal language that can be conjoined.
-Tarski extends the lexicon to include explicit variables (x,y,z,) .
+Tarski extends the lexicon to include explicit variables .
 These variables are terms insofar as they occupy the same syntactic positions as proper names.
-Thus, ‘ x smiles’ and ‘ x waves’ are both of the same syntactic type as sentences.
+Thus, ‘ smiles’ and ‘ waves’ are both of the same syntactic type as sentences.
 We call everything of this type a sentence and refer to an expression of sentence type containing free variables as an open sentence.

-• Takes a variable ν and a sentence ϕ and yields a sentence.
-We represent this sentence as νϕ .
+Takes a variable and a sentence and yields a sentence.
+We represent this sentence as .

-(4) Everythingx is such that x smiles and x waves.
+(4) is such that smiles and waves.

 Appealing to these syntactic descriptions, Tarskians have offered two sorts of recursive theory for characterizing the truth conditions for quantified sentences in terms of the denotations of the expressions they derive from.
 One sort of theory—developed in Tarski (1935/1956a)—can be construed as preserving truth and reference centrality but violating compositionality, and this has been the source of the persistent claim that Tarski’s semantic theory is not compositional (Salmon 2006a; Partee 2013; Soames 2010: 64 fn.
 9).
 The other sort of theory— also developed by Tarski and his students8—is compositional, but abandons the centrality of both truth and reference, leading to complaints of the sort raised by Evans.
 We examine each proposal in turn.9